How animals see colour

 Birds, reptiles and sea creatures

 Birds of prey, such as eagles and hawks, have excellent colour vision, with four types of cone cells (tetrachromacy), allowing them to see the visible spectrum plus ultraviolet light, which we humans cannot see.
 This ability helps these birds to locate prey from great distances.
 For other birds, tetrachromatic colour vision makes it easier to locate specific flowers, nectar and fruits, and is important in mating behaviours.
 Pigeons have five types of cone cells (pentachromacy), but owls, as nocturnal predators, have very little colour vision.
 Early research suggested that owls were completely colour blind, relying only on highly sensitive rod cells to detect light and dark.
 However, more recent studies have found that owls do have some colour vision.
-They have the ability to see certain hues in the blue-green range of the visible spectrum[3].
+They have the ability to see ultraviolet at night and most likely do see some the visible spectrum during the day[3].

 The gecko is a type of lizard that has a complex colour vision system, which has been the subject of many research studies.
 One of the most impressive features of gecko eyes is their excellent colour vision at night.
 Unlike many other lizards, which have only two types of cone cells (dichromacy), some gecko species have four types of cones (tetrachromacy), allowing them to perceive a wider range of colours.